cwsecur1ty/cwsecur1ty.github.io/index.md

   </a>
 </div>

-# Comprehensive Guide to My Homelab Infrastructure and Security Projects
+# Welcome to my Documentation Hub

 This hub documents the design, setup, and ongoing projects of my homelab & security projects.
-Here, you’ll find resources on each part of my Proxmox-based homelab, covering network configuration, services, monitoring, and future project plans.
+You’ll find resources on each part of my Proxmox homelab, covering network configuration, services, monitoring, and future project plans.

 ---